curl/curl/docs/DEPRECATE.md

 The polarssl TLS library has not had an update in over three years.
 The last release was done on [January 7 2016](https://tls.mbed.org/tech-updates/releases).
-This library has been superceded by the mbedTLS library, which is the current incarnation of PolarSSL. curl has supported mbedTLS since 2015.
+This library has been superseded by the mbedTLS library, which is the current incarnation of PolarSSL. curl has supported mbedTLS since 2015.

 It seems unlikely that this library is a good choice for users to get proper